faizainur/SudokuGame/README.md

 ## Prerequisites
 ```
 !!!
 WARNING !!!
-You can't compile and run the EXE files if you do not install all dependencies
+You can't compile and run the GUI_MAIN.EXE file if you do not install all dependencies.
+The GUI needs specific libraries to run, unless you build it to a binary files including all dependencies using any build tools.
 ```
 1. It is recommended to use MinGW Compiler.
 Other compilers might work, but are not officially supported.
 2. GTK+3.0 is needed for developing GUI interface.
 For further information about download and installation you can visit [GTK](https://www.gtk.org/download/index.php) official page.